Blocked nasal passages, inflammation, or mucus thickness often prevent effective nose blowing.

 3. Sinus Infection (Sinusitis)

-Sinusitis leads to blocked sinus drainage pathways filled with infected fluid and swollen tissue.
-This blockage prevents mucus from draining naturally into the throat or out through the nostrils.
+Sinusitis leads to blocked sinus drainage pathways filled with swollen tissue and trapped mucus.
+That blockage prevents mucus from draining normally into the throat or out through the nostrils.

 4. Structural Issues